2007 Solihull Metropolitan Borough Council election: Campaign

-Election result
+Election results

-The results saw the Conservative party lose 2 seats to the Liberal Democrats, meaning that no party had a majority on the council, but the Conservatives remained the largest party with 24 seats.
+The results saw the Conservative Party lose 2 seats to the Liberal Democrats, meaning that no party had a majority on the council, but the Conservatives remained the largest party with 24 seats.
 The Liberal Democrats gained Shirley South and Silhill wards from the Conservatives to hold 17 seats, with the winner in Silhill, Tim Hodgson, becoming the youngest councillor in Solihull at the age of 21.
 Labour held onto the seats they were defending, including Chelmsley Wood where they defeated the British National Party by 192 votes in a ward the British National Party had won in 2006.
 This meant Labour remained on 7 seats, compared to 1 for the British National Party and 2 independents.
 Overall turnout was 36.5%, down from 38.4% in 2006.

 Following the election the leader of the council for the past 8 years, Ted Richards, resigned as leader of the council and Conservative group, after what he described as "disappointing" election results.
 However the Conservatives continued to run the council as a minority administration.

 This result had the following consequences for the total number of seats on the council after the elections :